austind/retryhttp/docs/guide.md

 `tenacity` works by adding a decorator to functions that might fail.
 This decorator is configured with retry, wait, and stop strategies that configure what conditions to retry, how long to wait between retries, and when to stop retrying, respectively.
 Failures could be a raised exception, or a configurable return value.
 See [`tenacity` documentation](https://tenacity.readthedocs.io/en/latest/index.html) for details.

-`retryhttp` provides new retry and stop strategies for potentially transient error conditions raised by `httpx` and `requests`.
+`retryhttp` provides new retry and stop strategies for potentially transient error conditions raised by `httpx`, `requests` and `aiohttp`.
 To make things as convenient as possible, `retryhttp` also provides a [new decorator][retryhttp.retry] that wraps [`tenacity.retry`](https://tenacity.readthedocs.io/en/latest/api.html#tenacity.retry) with sensible defaults, which are all customizable.